Demand Gen

 How are demand generation results measured?

 Demand generation results are measured via DG tools and apps.
 These can include Google Analytics, Mayple, and other notable reporting tools.
-Benchmark your results against previous quarters, or public results of your competitors.
+Benchmark your results against previous quarters or the public results of your competitors.

 Learn more about